AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 | passive_viewing_long                |                      0.0333349 |            0.000478835 |                         0.999986 |                     8.85987e-05 |                        0.999986 |                    1.66179e-05 |                           0 |
 | go_no_go_long_stim_test_1           |                      0.033333  |            0.00028457  |                         0.999986 |                     0.000137444 |                        0.999986 |                    1.60981e-05 |                           0 |

-### Bonsai to visual stimulus delay or photodiode delay

-Jerome to ADD here quantification of screen delay using more measurements on site.

-### Capabilities available for integration tests

-- Describe here the capabilties that are already available
-- MORE DETAILS HERE

-### Capabilities missing for integration tests

-- Describe here the capabilties that are needed for integration
-- MORE DETAILS HERE

 ## Discussion